New South Wales

 - Provides first aid courses focussing on mental health issues, including depression and suicide intervention training.
 Visit the website for first aid strategies for helping someone going through a mental health crisis.

-The Black Dog Institute maintains a list of organisations that run or coordinate mental health support groups in NSW, available at: www.blackdoginstitute.org.au/public/gettinghelp/supportgroups.cfm#NEW.
+The Black Dog Institute maintains a list of organisations that run or coordinate mental health support groups in New South Wales, available at: http://www.blackdoginstitute.org.au/public/gettinghelp/supportgroups.cfm#NEW

 Alcoholics Anonymous Australia